annisapf/Password-Generator/README.md

 This is a *Password Generator* project in HTML, CSS,Bootstrap and Javascript.

 ## Goal
-AS AN employee with access to sensitive data
+<p>AS AN employee with access to sensitive data.
+I WANT to randomly generate a password that meets certain criteria.
+SO THAT I can create a strong password that provides greater security.</p>

-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+<p>Given information above, we know that the most important factor in generating a strong random passwords is to make a long, unique, random strings of characters (combination of symbol, number, lowercase and uppercase).
+This might help us to generate a strong, unguessable and informed choice one.</p>

 ## Contents
 <p>The app has only 1 page which is index.html.
 In order to make it easier to work with, there are 2 Javascript files : the first one, ArrayList.js for list of arrays and the second one, script.js, for algorithm of password.
 And of course, styles.css for styling the app.</p>